Posted by Srinivas Pachigolla on 27 Feb 2019

 How does SWIFT’s CSP help an organization’s overall security?

-When a participating organization attests their level of compliance, that attestation can then be shared easily, in a standard manner, with counterparties.
+When a participating organization attests its level of compliance, that attestation can then be shared easily, in a standard manner, with counterparties.
 This streamlined communication can help mitigate risk and let organizations decide if certain counterparties they’re dealing with require additional controls.

 How does SWIFT’s CSP help with payments?